COMMITTED TO YOUR SECURITY

 • Contact the banking institution to discuss security concerns and remedies to any online e-banking account issues.

-• Do not store sensitive information on the phone itself.
-If you must store confidential information on your device, ensure it is encrypted and password protected.
+• Do not store sensitive information on your phone itself.
+If you must store confidential information on your device, ensure it is encrypted and password-protected.

-• Install anti-virus and/or anti-malware software on the device if possible.
+• Install anti-virus and/or anti-malware software on your device if possible.

 • Maintain secure channels and secure communication protocols (SSL) as often as possible.